JakSprats/jedis/README.md

-# Jedis
+# Jedis for AlchemyDB

-Jedis is a blazingly small and sane [Redis](http://github.com/antirez/redis "Redis") java client.
+Jedis is a blazingly small and sane [Redis](http://github.com/antirez/redis "Redis") java client, this fork has support for [AlchemyDB](http://code.google.com/p/alchemydatabase/ "AlchemyDB").

 Jedis was conceived to be EASY to use.

-Jedis is fully compatible with redis 2.0.0.
+Jedis is fully compatible with redis 2.0.0 and AlchemyDB 0.1.5.

 ## I want to persist my objects in Redis.
 How can I do it?
 You should definitely check [JOhm](http://github.com/xetorthio/johm "JOhm")!!!